 Before that, there was a storyline a few years after Superman returned from the dead where stories started circulating that Superman had not returned from the dead and that this was another impostor.
 Seemingly backed up when Superman's body was found in his tomb (turned out to be an illusion from Brainiac.)

-Way back in the very first Superman stories, by way of Early Installment Dissonance, this happened entirely as a result of his own tendancy for morally questionable actions.
+Way back in the very first Superman stories, by way of Early-Installment Weirdness, this happened entirely as a result of his own tendancy for morally questionable actions.

 Hartigan was framed for Junior Roarke's murder due to being one of the only clean cops on the force.